jundalisay/superbnetlify/content/en/research/musashi/five-rings/book-4.md

-+++
-title=  "Tke Wind Book"
-image=  "/covers/musashi.jpg"
+---
+heading: Book 4
-description=  "The Wind Book"
+title: "The Wind Book"
-linkb=  "/research/musashi/five-rings/book-3"
-linkbtext=  "book-3"
-linkf=  "/research/musashi/five-rings/book-5"
-linkftext=  "book-5"
-+++
+description: "Five Rings by Musashi"
+image: "/covers/musashi.jpg"
+icon: "/icons/musashi.jpg"
+weight: 10
+---

 In strategy you must know the Ways of other schools, so I have written about various other traditions of strategys in this the Wind Book.